Smart Club Play days

 Charity information: Universal Board Games

 There is no free holiday play provision for children in these densely populated low income areas, creating an economic divide with newer affluent families.
 Without an accessible play opportunity (safe and free) young people in these areas will spend their school holidays indoors having a detrimental affect on physical, social, mental development and wellbeing.
-There is a lack of opportunity for children from diverse backgrounds to interact, build resilience and make new friends outside of school
+There is a lack of opportunity for children from diverse backgrounds to learn life skills like cooking, fitness and socialising.

 UBG will provide regular playdays during the school holidays targeting all local children from low income families and from the newer affluent families creating an opportunity for economic integration.
-Engaging children in positive physical and mental activity which they can own with their families after the playdays and use the positive play spaces.
-Playing diverse games from global cultures enables children to learn about each others lifestyles, food and find the shared commonalities.
+Engaging children in learning lifeskills, cooking, fitness and social skills which they can use with their families after the playdays.
+Playing diverse games from global cultures in a safe environment enables children to learn about each others lifestyles, food and find the shared commonalities.

 Activities» Introduce children to new, fun team sports and learning how to play together harmoniously practicing physical, communication and negotiation skills.